Nursing Program Admission

 - Submit a completed New Student Information Form to Admissions.

-- Meet with Counseling to establish a schedule for taking prerequisite courses.
+- Meet with Counseling, Advising and Transfer Center to establish a schedule for taking prerequisite courses.

 - Obtain specific admission information by contacting the Health Care Programs Office, (630) 466-7900, ext.
 2322.